 The London Research Institute conducts comprehensive PhD and Postdoc training programmes, and are supported by highly trained scientific and administrative staff.

-Applications for the 2014 Crick-LRI PhD Programme are now closed.
+Applications for the 2015 Crick PhD Programme are now Closed.

 The Francis Crick Institute